noordwind/Collectively.Common/README.md

 **Coolector.Common**
 ----------------

-The **Coolector.Common** is a shared library referenced by the other Coolector services.
+The **Coolector.Common** is a shared library being referenced by the other Coolector services.
 It does provide some common interfaces, extensions, models and utilities.
 It's being automatically published to the [MyGet](https://www.myget.org) after the new push to the repository.

 **Solution structure**